AdamSlack/python_oo_lessons_amgen/README.md

 This Repository is split into two areas

 - :snake: Python Object Oriented Programming
-- :cat: R Object Oriented Programming
+- :dog: R Object Oriented Programming

 ## :book: Python Object Oriented Programming
 The files associated with the Python OOP are there to serve as straightforward examples of how code bases may look.